 On February 27, 2015, the MHSA Representative Stakeholder Steering Committee (RSSC) endorsed moving forward with the restructuring plan using the Gradients of Agreement matrix.
-Eighteen stakeholders voted in favor of making the program changes and aligning PEI with new proposed MHSOAC regulations.
+All stakeholders present voted in favor of making the program changes and aligning PEI with new proposed MHSOAC regulations.